KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-08-10-interview.md

 All of that said, hopefully this guide helped you know what to expect from interviews and how to approach them, at both big and small companies.

 I'd love to hear your thoughts: Was any of this surprising?
 Did I miss any advice you'd give?
-Don't hesitate to say hi on [the forum](https://forum.happycoding.io)!
+Don't hesitate to say hi on [happycoding forum](https://forum.happycoding.io)!